-An offence against the following provisions of the Weapons Act 1990-
+An offence against the following provisions of the Weapons Act 1990- abate, for noise, includes prevent, reduce, eliminate and control the noise.

 - section 35 (Acquisition of weapons)

 - section 36 (Sale or disposal of weapons)

 - section 50 (Possession of weapons) involving circumstances to which paragraph (c)(iii) of the penalty for subsection (1) applies)

 - section 61 (Shortening firearms)

 - section 62 (Modifying construction or action of firearms)

 - section 64 (Obtaining weapons by deceit)

 - section 66 (Dispatch of weapons).